hiimax/cumrid_story_editor/README.md

 ## Must read

-The initial release of `flutter_story_editor` may have small bugs, and issues.
+The initial release of `cumrid_story_editor` may have small bugs, and issues.
 If you found some, and you're willing to contribute feel free to create issue and rasie a PR.
 Make sure you inform me through my [LinkedIn DM](https://www.linkedin.com/in/muhammad-adnan-23bb8821b/)  for the issues you create in both cases either or not if you want to contribute.

 This package will be improved more along the time, your contribution will be very invaluable.